khamalismadie/khamalismadie/README.md

 # 👋 Howdy!
 I'm Ismadie!

-💼 I’m currently freelancing on Upwork & Fiverr
+💼 I’m currently freelancing on Upwork

 👯 I’m looking to collaborate on React Project